Bratah123/SpiritIDAPlugin/README.md

 Author: Brandon Nguyen

+Any questions relating to setup or any errors can be redirected to `Not Brandon #4444`.

 # Features
   - Ability to analyze any function's Packet Structure.
   - Writes down function to an output text file.